 The Page of Swords, as illustrated by Pamela Coleman-Smith in the Rider-Waite Tarot deck stands on a hill in a slightly balletic pose, his weight firmly on his left foot with his right leg extended behind him, as though poised for action.
 He looks back over his right shoulder, with his sword held high to the front.
 His hair is blowing in the wind, as are the scurrying clouds above.
 He wears a purple tunic over a yellow blouse-y top and tights (hose).
 He wears long, red, lace-up boots.
 There are wind-blown trees and mountains in the background.
 A flock of birds is flying high in the sky.

 In a Reading

-Whenever I see the Robin Wood Page of Swords (see right), I think of someone who can dream up brilliant ideas and then bring them down to earth for us mere mortals to work on and make them reality.
+Whenever I see the Robin Wood Page of Swords (see below), I think of someone who can dream up brilliant ideas and then bring them down to earth for us mere mortals to work on and make them a reality.

 It's important to understand that this personality type is a little raw and ragged; that they will usually mature into clear-thinking, responsible adults once the rough edges are smoothed away.
 It is not your job to do this—life has a way of offering lessons to this page, and, thankfully, he is quick to learn.

 In the meantime, do your best to listen to the Page of Swords—he has unconventional and forthright views on life.
 Just because he may express them clumsily or arrogantly doesn't mean they should be discarded.
 He has a very incisive mind, and can often see right through superfluous detail to the solution.
 His ideas are right out there, often ridiculous but sometimes exactly what's needed.
 Let him express them.